Table of Contents

 10. Data transfer and liability for misuse of data

-For example, the data may be shared so that the organization can regularly send the sponsor information about their work and the project progress (e.g. newsletters).
-The dataset in this case consists of the first and last name, if applicable the company, e-mail address, address data and donation date, donation amount, desired donation recipient, donations required, an indication of whether it is a one-off or regular donation, and the donation interval of any regular donations (e.g. monthly, yearly).
+For example, the data may be shared on the basis of consent so that the organization can regularly send the sponsor information about their work and the project progress (e.g. newsletters).
+The dataset in this case consists of the first and last name, the company name if applicable, e-mail address, address data and donation date, donation amount, desired donation recipient, project requirements, an indication of whether it is a one-off or regular donation, and the donation interval of any regular donations (e.g. monthly, yearly).

 The organization is solely responsible for the legal conformity of sending its own newsletter (e.g. in terms of competition and data protection law). betterplace.org is not responsible for ensuring that the declaration of consent it obtains for the data transfer is a sufficient legal basis for a legally watertight newsletter distribution by the organization.